Why Tinubu must probe past administrations — Olanipekun

-A Senior Advocate of Nigeria and immediate past Chairman of the Nigerian Body of Benchers, Chief Wole Olanipekun, SAN, on Friday, adduced reasons why President Bola Tinubu should probe all the past administrations.
+A Senior Advocate of Nigeria and immediate past Chairman of the Body of Benchers, Chief Wole Olanipekun, SAN, on Friday, adduced reasons President Bola Tinubu should probe all the past administrations in the country.

-According to him, examination and audit of all books and records, as well as past expenditures, would provide an insight into “why the economy is grounded; why the refineries have collapsed in spite of billions, if not trillions of Naira that have been allegedly expended at refurbishing them.”
+According to him, examination and audit of all books and records, as well as past expenditures, would provide an insight into “why the economy is grounded and why the refineries have collapsed in spite of billions, if not trillions of Naira that have been allegedly expended at refurbishing them.”

-Chief Olanipekun spoke at a colloquium that was held in Abuja to mark the 25th anniversary of Chief Joe-Kyari Gadzama as a SAN.
+Chief Olanipekun spoke at a colloquium that was held in Abuja to mark the 25th anniversary of Chief Joe-Kyari Gadzama as an SAN.

 In a paper he presented at the event, entitled; ‘The Nigeria Of Our Dreams: A Call To The Patriots’, the senior lawyer equally called for the renaming of the country.